cyberbeam524/Inventoryware/README.md

 ## To Dos:
 - [x] Basic CRUD Operations
+- [x] Inventory as a Business Layer
-- [ ] Inventory Items abstraction for better comparison between items
+- [ ] Items abstraction for better comparison between items
 - [ ] Sorting inventory items
     - [ ] by expiry date
         - [ ] option to remove items with expiry date more than today